yusoofsh/mangoleh/content/jobs/MINDEF/index.md

 ---

 - Performed qualitative and quantitative research on geopolitical events.
 Ranked as the top performing intern by senior management.
 - Devised a matrix for threat analysis that was adopted by the analyst team.
-Proposed strategies to incorporate NLP in analysis.
+Proposed strategies to incorporate natural language processing in analysis.